International Education

 U.S. Immigration Regulations

 Federal regulations place significant responsibilities on students and universities in the administration of the U.S. laws pertaining to F-1 or J-1 non-immigrant students.
 Institutions are required to follow certain record-keeping and reporting requirements of the U.S. government.
-Institutions enrolling international students are required to determine the academic admissibility and the financial resources of applicants prior to the issuance of the immigration document I-20 or DS-2019.

 Only a Designated School Official appointed by the institution’s president and registered with the Student Exchange Visitor Program (SEVP) may sign form I-20 and other F-1 student immigration-related documents.
 Only a Responsible Officer or Alternate Responsible Officer approved by the U.S. Department of State and SEVP may sign form DS-2019.
-For more information, see http://www.ice.gov/sevis/.
+For more information, see SEVIS.